Invasion of the Booty Snatchers

 Invasion of the Booty Snatchers is the second studio album by the P-Funk spin off group Parlet.
-Released on May 15, 1979, this was the final Parlet album to feature Mallia Franklin and the first to feature Janice Evans.
+Released in June 1979, it was the final Parlet album to feature Mallia Franklin and the first to feature Janice Evans.
 The album was produced by George Clinton and Ron Dunbar.
+The title is a play on Invasion of the Body Snatchers, replacing "Body" with "Booty".
 The cover art was created by Ronald "Stozo" Edwards.
 The album's highest-charting single was "Riding High".
+The album leaned more toward disco, in an effort to keep up with musical trends.

 Invasion of the Booty Snatchers was re-released in Japan on the Casablanca/Polystar label in 1992 and in Germany on Universal in 2003.
 On July 30, 2013, Real Gone Music in the U.S. reissued both Pleasure Principle and Invasion of the Booty Snatchers, featuring liner notes by former P-Funk minister of information Tom Vickers.